 Depending on the size of the Company, the IR activities are conducted by an internal department of Investor Relations (IR), but sometimes it also be supported by external consultants.

-My job experience
+My experience in IR department

 From 2015 I began my experience of Investor Relations working at the company Cdr Communication, Milan-based Investor and Media Relations consultancy.
 We work with companies listed on the MTA and AIM market of the Italian Stock Exchange and belonging to different industrial sectors.